tonethar/IGME-330-Spring-2020/projects/project-1.md

   - The app must do something that would be meaningful to the user, allowing them to explore the chosen theme in a compelling way
   - The creator of this app should take this assignment seriously ("engage"!) and do their **best work**
   - Here are some examples of the reverse (e.g. these are *counter examples* to be avoided):
-    - doing the minimum on many elements of the rubric below - for example, writing *exactly* 3 utility functions, creating *exactly* 3 controls, having exactly 5 CSS style rules ... - rather than letting the amount of these to be driven by what the app requires to work well
+    - doing the minimum on many elements of the rubric below - for example, writing *exactly* 3 utility functions, creating *exactly* 3 controls, using exactly 3 semantic HTML elements, having exactly 5 CSS style rules ... - rather than letting the amount of these to be driven by what the app requires to work well and look good
     - copying/pasting CSS styles and layout from the demos and exercises, rather than creating their own
-    - mimimal modification or extension of the in-class code that was provided to them
+    - mimimal modification/extension of the in-class code that was provided

 <a id="media"/>

 ## III.
 Media
-- Procedural drawing via canvas:
+- Procedural drawing via the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) that we have been utilizing in class (e.g. Processing, Pixi.js, WebGL et al are NOT allowed):
-  - rectangles, arcs, lines
+  - canvas methods must be used for rectangles, arcs and lines
-  - `ctx.save()` and `ctx.restore()`
+  - `ctx.save()` and `ctx.restore()` must be used
   - avoid using of convenience methods such `ctx.fillRect()` and `ctx.strokeRect()`
 - HTML:
-  - use semantic HTML where possible - `<header>`, `<footer>`, `<main>`, `<section>` etc
+  - use semantic HTML where possible - `<header>`, `<footer>`, `<main>`, `<section>` (use at *least* 3 of these)
 - CSS:
   - use an external CSS style sheet with at least 5 rules ("mobile friendly" CSS would be nice, but is not required)
   - an embedded font (ex.
 Google Fonts) is required